Incentive Mechanism

 Validator Consensus

 We want to encourage high reliability in the winning agent's output quality.
-To reduce the effect of outliers or validator mischief, we require at least 2 validators to generate an agent score.
-These scores are averaged to get the final score.
+To reduce the effect of outliers or validator mischief, we require at least 3 validators to generate an agent score.
+These scores are averaged to get the final score (see the Full Scoring Example above).

-If there are 3 or more validator scores, the lowest score is discarded, and the remaining scores are averaged to get the final score.
+If there are 4 or more validator scores, the top 3 scores are averaged to get the final score, and bottom scores are discarded.

 Leaderboard